-- 1.1 The purpose of the Local Plan is to explain what type of place the borough of Telford and Wrekin is today, the type of place we aspire to be in the future and to provide a planning framework to enable and manage change and development up to 2040. - 1.2 The council adopted the existing Telford and Wrekin Local Plan (Local Plan) in 2018.
+- 2.1 The purpose of the Local Plan is to explain what type of place the borough of Telford and Wrekin is today, the type of place we aspire to be in the future and to provide a planning framework to support new and existing communities by enabling and managing sustainable development up to 2040. - 2.2 The council adopted the existing Telford and Wrekin LocalPlan (Local Plan) in 2018.
 As part of ensuring the Local Plan remains up-to-date the council is required to review plans five years after adoption.
-This document is the draft Local Plan for the borough for the period 2020 to 2040. - spaces and effectively and successfully balancing this with the growth the borough needs to deliver new homes, jobs and infrastructure to support our neighbourhoods and communities flourish.
+This document is the new Local Plan for the borough for the period 2020 to 2040. - 2.3 Central to the Local Plan is the protection and enhancement of the borough's green spaces and whilst effectively and successfully balancing this with the growth the borough needs to deliver new homes, jobs and infrastructure to support our existing neighbourhoods and new communities flourish.
 Telford is characterised by the extent of its areas of publicly accessible green space including Local Nature Reserves (LNR), Wildlife sites, green guarantee sites and its 2,500 hectares of 'green network'.
-The Local Plan reinforces the protection of existing public green space as well as creating new ecologically valuable and accessible areas that can positively contribute towards tackling climate change, improving people's health and wellbeing and most importantly protect the boroughs role as a Forest Community for generations to come. - 1.4 The Telford and Wrekin draft Local Plan addresses: the council's vision and priorities in planning for the future, addressing changes in national planning policy and changing local circumstances including demography and wider structural changes in the economy.
+The Local Plan reinforces the protection of existing public green space as well as creating new ecologically valuable and accessible areas that can positively contribute towards tackling climate change, improving people's health and wellbeing and most importantly protect the boroughs role as a community set in the landscape for generations to come.

+2.4 The Telford and Wrekin Local Plan addresses: the council's vision and priorities in planning for the future, addressing changes in national planning policy and changing local circumstances including demography and wider structural changes in the economy.